Aravind-11/Aravind-11/README.md

 ### <div align="center">I'm Aravindhan, Final Year Undergrad at NIT Trichy </div>

-I'm a passionate Machine Learning Researcher 👨‍💻 pursuing projects in the field of Deep Reinforcement Learning and Robotics 🤖.
+A passionate Machine Learning Researcher 👨‍💻 pursuing projects in the field of Deep Reinforcement Learning and Robotics 🤖.